simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend.md

 ### Configuration

-Like most Websites, the frontend service will need a place where it can store information about sessions and their users.
+Like most websites, the frontend service will need a place where it can store information about sessions and their users.
 The user's specific information will be fetched from the [Simple Games API]({% link _docs/getting-started.md %}) and kept in sync automatically.

 **NOTE** For the purposes of this tutorial we're going to use SQLite, but this can be changed to match whatever database backend you prefer.